kingsquare/communibase-template-data-factory/README.md

 Extra (custom) serializers can be added to the factory using the `addSerializers`-method.
 See serializers in the `entityType`-folder for examples and implementations

+## Debugging?

+See runTest.js line 44, attach a debugger from the IDE to mocha

  ### PLEASE NOTE ###

  This library is compatible with Handlebars 2.0.0